trebisky/stm32f103_usb_daed/README.md

 The code also sets up a serial console on pins A9 and A10.
 I already had a CP2102 gadget connected to those pins and was able to see console messages (at 921600 baud!).

+Later I got fed up with the crazy cbprintf scheme, ditched it entirely and pulled in my own printf code, then reworked my serial driver to use a queue and interrupts (otherwise polled serial IO during enumeration broke the enumeration).

+I hadn't planned to make such radical changed, but it seemed like the only way to make progress.